The best office plants for happy workers

 How to Achieve a Green Boost

-Commonly most offices adapt a minimalist approach or ‘lean’ office practice.
-However, there is zero evidence that such an interior does anything what so ever for productivity contraire to popular belief that ‘less is more’.
-As explained by Dr Chris Knight; ‘If you put an ant into a 'lean' jam jar, or a gorilla in a zoo into a 'lean' cage – they're miserable beasties...
+Commonly most offices adopt a minimalist approach or ‘lean’ office practice.
+However, there is zero evidence that such an interior does anything what so ever for productivity contrary to popular belief that ‘less is more’.
+As explained by Dr Chris Knight; ‘If you put an ant into a 'lean' jam jar or a gorilla in a zoo into a 'lean' cage – they're miserable beasties...
 ‘People in ‘lean’ offices are no different.’
 To reap the benefits (all of which are explained in detail later on) ensure that every employee can see a plant from their desk.

 Image credit: Soda and Mulch

-Besides the obvious aesthetically charming qualities fresh plants offer and the boost in mood they provide, office plants have psychological powers that spark a real cognitive boost-fact.
-Nature has long provided an uplifting force for the office bound – with offices overlooking nature as opposed to concrete also proving to have a positive effect on employees’ mental and physical health.
+Besides the obvious aesthetically charming qualities fresh plants offer and the boost in the mood they provide, office plants have psychological powers that spark a real cognitive boost-fact.
+Nature has long provided an uplifting force for the office-bound – with offices overlooking nature as opposed to concrete also proving to have a positive effect on employees’ mental and physical health.